Welcome to The Theology Whisperer, a series of short blog posts on theology and theological education.

 This is not a novel claim.
 You’ll find reference to the centrality of Christ, Scripture and church for theology in the writings of theologians and biblical scholars through the centuries.
 Shirley Guthrie clearly stated it half a century ago.

-More recently, in his seminal book, The Anagogical Imagination, David Tracy said something similar, identifying three target audiences for theology: the church, the academy, and society.
+More recently, in his seminal book, The Analogical Imagination, David Tracy said something similar, identifying three target audiences for theology: the church, the academy, and society.
 If the essential purpose of theology is faith seeking understanding, then it makes sense to regard the church as the primary audience.

 Tasked with defining, defending and promoting the faith, the church has a natural and legitimate interest in shaping the content of Christian theology, and defending it against incursions from without.
 In my view, one of the problems with modern theology is the historic drift, or the severing, of theological institutions from the churches that birthed them.
 The academic and social worlds also have legitimate shaping functions, though not at the expense of the church, its purpose and mission.